ThinkPad: ThinkPad Yoga (2013–current)

 The ThinkPad Yoga is an Ultrabook-class convertible device that functions as both a laptop and tablet computer.
 The Yoga gets its name from the consumer-oriented IdeaPad Yoga line of computers with the same form factor.
 The ThinkPad Yoga has a backlit keyboard that flattens when flipped into tablet mode.
-This was accomplished on 1st generation X1 Yoga with a platform surrounding the keys that rise until level with the keyboard buttons, a locking mechanism that prevents key presses, and feet that pop out to prevent the keyboard from directly resting on flat surfaces.
+This was accomplished on the 1st generation X1 Yoga with a platform surrounding the keys that rise until level with the keyboard buttons, a locking mechanism that prevents key presses, and feet that pop out to prevent the keyboard from directly resting on flat surfaces.
 On later X1 Yoga generations, the keys themselves retract in the chassis, so the computer rests on fixed small pads.
 The touchpad is disabled in this configuration.
 Lenovo implemented this design in response to complaints about its earlier Yoga 13 and 11 models being awkward to use in tablet mode.
 A reinforced hinge was required to implement this design.
 Other than its convertible form factor, the ThinkPad Yoga retains standard ThinkPad features such as a black magnesium-reinforced chassis, an island keyboard, a red TrackPoint, and a large touchpad.